 The Vatican Necropolis is one of the most amazing things to visit in one’s lifetime.
 Located beneath Saint Peter’s Basilica, the Vatican Necropolis is actually an ancient Roman cemetery.
-The relics of Saint Peter the Apostle are here, which makes the Necropolis one of the holiest places in the Holy City.
-Do not forget to wear comfortable shoes, and appropriate and decent clothing.
+The relics of Saint Peter the Apostle are here, which makes the Necropolis one of the holiest places in the world.
+Do not forget to wear comfortable shoes and appropriate, decent clothing.
 Avoid this tour, however, if you are claustrophobic!

 If you are wondering when to visit the Vatican, know that the best days of the week to visit the Vatican are Tuesday, Thursday, and Friday.
 Avoid visiting the Vatican during the weekends, as it is really crowded on Saturdays, while on Sundays museums are closed.
 On the last Sunday of the month, entry is free, but it is a total chaos!
 You will also want to avoid visiting the Vatican on Monday, as this is another busy day, with lots of tourists, after the closed Sunday.
 Wednesday is not a good day to visit the Vatican either, as this is the day of the Papa Audiences, which bring lots of people.

 If you want to get the most out of your visit and learn interesting details and facts about the history and artwork of the Vatican, our advice is to book your place to a guided tour of your points of interest.
 You can make all your reservations and find all the details on the Vatican Museums’ website.
 Making an online reservation will save you a lot of time, as the lines may be very long there, especially during the high season.